namhyunglee/namhyunglee.github.io/_docs/cv/eng.md

 ### Conference and Seminar Presentations
+- "Balancing the Potential and Limitations of Large Language Models: Exploring Teaching Projects in Western European Economic History and History of Economic Thought Class."
+The 36th AAOU Conference, Istanbul University, Istanbul, Turkye, 28--30, Sep., 2023.
+- "Improving Applicant Support and Counseling Staff's Burden Through Chatbot Services: A Case of KNOU (co-authored with Suna La)."
+The 36th AAOU Conference, Istanbul University, Istanbul, Turkye, 28--30, Sep., 2023.
 - "Recent Studies on Neo-liberalism: International Monetary Regime" (written in Korean).
 2022 KAPEA Spring Conferences, Korea National Open University, Seoul, South Korea, May 20, 2022.
 - "Who does play video games?
 Socio-economic backgrounds of adult gamers" (co-authored with Munseok Cho: written in Korean).
 2019 The Korean Association for Survey Research Fall Conference, Korea Chamber of Commerce and Industry, Seoul, South Korea, Nov.
 11, 2019.
 - "Why do people accept cherry stone?: Reconstruction of the theory of the money and implication for the criptocurrency" (co-authored with Baek Jongsung: written in Korean).
 2011 Economics Joint Conference, Chuang Ang University, Seoul, South Korea, Feb.
 10--11, 2011.